 con: discouraging discussion is contrary to the goal of getting this right (statement)

-pro: issuing the spec as an RFC is an opportunity to include caveats regarding the spec, so people who object to non-hybrids should support the spec; otherwise "counterproductive loss of opportunity to recommend due caution" (statement) (statement) (statement)
+pro: issuing the spec as an RFC is an opportunity to include caveats regarding the spec, so people who object to solo PQ should support the spec; otherwise "counterproductive loss of opportunity to recommend due caution" (statement) (statement) (statement)

-There's also a side debate about whether key reuse should be prohibited; at least one of the votes for the spec is conditional on adding such a prohibition.
+There was a side debate on the TLS mailing list about whether ML-KEM key reuse should be prohibited.
+At least one of the votes for the spec was conditional on adding such a prohibition.
 That debate isn't covered here.

 [2026.03.23 update: Added some further arguments and counterarguments to the chart.
 2026.04.10 update: Added the latest, and expanded to cover ML-DSA.
 Corrected the note on electrical costs.
 2026.04.13 update: Added links for a few new statements of earlier arguments.
 2026.04.18 update: A few more arguments and counterarguments.
-Added some combined headings such as "pro: lattice risks are negligible".]
+Added some combined headings such as "pro: lattice risks are negligible".
+2026.06.25 update: Added the latest, and switched terminology from "non-hybrid PQ" to "solo PQ".]